project-a/velojiraptor/README.md

 # Usage

 Velojiraptor provides various commands.
 With the `-h` or `--help` flag every command's help can be displayed.
-Most commands support different output formats.
-This can be controlled with the `--format` flag.

 ## Search